ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 all category need to be present but at least one category MUST be present and contain at least one entry.

-The supply chain entity that is responsible for providing a triple (i.e. Reference Values or Endorsed Values) is by default the CoRIM signer.
-The signer of a triple is said to be it's *authority*.
+The supply chain entity that is responsible for providing a triple (i.e., Reference Values or Endorsed Values) is by default the CoRIM signer.
+The signer of a triple is said to be its *authority*.

 ~~~ cddl
 {::include cddl/triples-map.cddl}